 Isodecanol (a.k.a. isodecyl alcohol) is a higher aliphatic alcohol.
 Following esterification with dicarboxylic acids.
 Isodecanol yield synthetic ester oils with outstanding properties.
 It is also a starting material for a wide range of derivatives, which are employed as textile auxiliaries, stabilizers, flotation agents, and antifoaming agents, and are used in detergents, lubricants, pharmaceuticals, cosmetics, and pesticides (esters with 2,4-dichloro- and 2,4,5-trichlorophenoxyacetic acid are herbicides).
 Isodecyl is produced from the oligomerization of propylene and butenes with phosphoric acid, yielding olefins up to C15, which are then hydrated, resulting in a mixture of higher alcohols, including Isodecyl.

-Intratec offers professional, easy-to-understand reports examining Isodecanol production.
+Intratec offers professional, easy-to-understand reports examining Isodecanol production costs.
 Each study describes an industrial plant, including main process units and site infrastructure, and presents an independent analysis of capital and operating costs.
-All reports are based on the most recent economic data available (Q2 2019).
+All reports are based on the most recent economic data available (Q2 2023).